Visionary Practice and Regenerative Leadership PhD Program Requirements

 The project can take many different forms, but each form requires the student to develop project management skills, such as the ability to organize toward a goal, create realistic timelines and budgets, etc. Project management often requires concise research to become familiar with the context within which the student seeks to make a contribution.

 If you would like more details on the Doctoral Visionary Regenerative Project and the Learning Outcomes for this doctoral program, contact us at firstname.lastname@example.org for this information.
-This PhD program is currently pending Higher Learning Commission approval.
+This PhD program has been approved by the Higher Learning Commission.